-It worked.
 Fisher wound up attending North View Junior High School and Liberty High School.
 He then enrolled at Clemson University to play baseball but transferred to Salem College (now Salem University) in Salem, West Virginia.
 And the nickname Jimbo?
 It was there to stay.
 At some point along the line, he even went by “Slim Jimbo” due to his affinity for Slim Jims.

 Fisher in 2018 replaced Kevin Sumlin in College Station, a move that at first looked great for Texas A&M and obviously hasn’t worked out well for Florida State, who hired Willie Taggart away from Oregon to replace Fisher.

-The Texas A&M Aggies posted a 9-4 record in Fisher’s first full season and capped it off with a convincing win over North Carolina State in the Gator Bowl.
-Behind quarterback Kellen Mond, though, TAMU has yet to enter the upper echelon of Southeastern Conference teams or even compete with Alabama, LSU and Auburn in the SEC West, let alone meet the Georgia Bulldogs or Florida Gators in the SEC Championship Game.
+The Texas A&M Aggies posted a 9-4 record in Fisher’s first season and capped it off with a convincing win over North Carolina State in the Gator Bowl.
+Behind quarterback Kellen Mond, though, TAMU initially struggled to enter the upper echelon of Southeastern Conference teams like Alabama, LSU and Auburn in the SEC West, let alone meet the Georgia Bulldogs or Florida Gators in the SEC Championship Game.
 The Aggies finished No. 4 in the AP final rankings for 2021, however.

 Still, Texas A&M football is in good hands.
 Jimbo Fisher won a title at Florida State for a reason.
 He recruited well, and has continued to do so in Aggieland.
 As he told ESPN, he chose A&M for a reason.
 It’s just a matter of putting the pieces together now and separating from bottom-feeder teams like Ole Miss, Mississippi State and Arkansas.

 Jimbo Fisher’s Contract and Salary

-Fisher’s monster deal with the Aggies is for 10 years and $75 million.
+Per the Houston Chronicle, Fisher’s monster deal with the Aggies is for 10 years and $75 million.
 That’s more than enough to see the coach, his ex-wife Candi, his new wife Courtney Harrison Fisher and his two sons Ethan and Trey live lavishly.
 The fully guaranteed contract is odd in that if another school wanted to hire Fisher away, the school would owe Texas A&M zero dollars.

-The football coach’s base salary is $500,000 plus a supplemental income of $7 million in 2018, a number that figured to increase as time went on.
+The football coach’s base salary was $500,000 plus a supplemental income of $7 million in 2018, a number that figured to increase as time went on.
 His contract also contains incentives and bonuses that can increase his annual salary by as much as $1.35 million.

 Fisher’s bonus opportunities include the following: